leonardbosu/assignment1/bio.md

 <header>Barry Leonard's Bio:</header>

 Hello!
 My name is Barry Leonard and I currently live in San Diego, California!
 I work as a polymer chemist for a biotech company, making fluorescent dyes used in biomedical imaging applications.
 I am working through OSU's inline post-bass program with the hopes that I can begin to develop applications for use in biotech, and potentially shifting over to a field like chemoinformatics!
 In my free time I like to sail, surf, hike, brew beer and play instruments!
-I'm hoping to be able to sail to California's off shore islands by this summer!
+I'm hoping to be able to sail to California's off shore islands by this summer.
+I am also planning on headed to Coachella!

 <header>Programming background:</header>